Review articles on this site earn small revenue from purchasing products through affiliate links.

 DSC05678

-Sorry about the photos from the German Outdoor Show.
-Next season, British brand MONTANE, which is well-known for its lightweight, highly functional, and highly designed gear, is focusing on a new lineup of gear (wear) for trail running.
-VIA RAZOR (CLAW for women) backpacks are basically highly comfortable and functional, but the elastic drawcords surrounding them can be used as a net for attaching poles, rain gear, etc., or compression to reduce the pack size, allowing you to adjust them freely.
-Plus, two 500ml flask bottles are standard equipment, which can be stored in the shoulder strap on the front.
+Apologies for the limited number of photos, all from the German Outdoor Show.
+Montane, a British brand renowned for its lightweight, highly functional, and stylish gear, is focusing its efforts next season on a new lineup of trail running gear (apparel).
+The VIA RAZOR (CLAW for women) backpack offers high levels of comfort and functionality, while the surrounding elastic drawcords allow for flexible adjustments, such as a net for attaching poles or rain gear, or a compression strap to reduce pack size.
+Plus, it comes standard with two 500ml flasks that can be stored in the front shoulder straps

 7. ALTRA King MT